Our Time (nonprofit): Current campaigns

 Our Time's biggest ongoing campaigns include voter registration, voting reform, and getting money out of politics.
 Using social media and their online voter registration tool, the organization hopes to engage and register record numbers of young voters for the 2014 election.

 Our Time has testified to Congress on the importance of voting reforms.
-They also released a report in November of 2013 with the Advancement Project on the obstacles faced by millennials and young voters of color at the polls.
+They also released a report in November 2013 with the Advancement Project on the obstacles faced by millennials and young voters of color at the polls.
 They use social media such as shareable petitions and videos to raise awareness about this issue among young voters.

 Our Time frequently reaches out to millennials on social media on the issue of money in politics as well, using petitions, memes, and news summaries.
 They were one of the many groups that signed the amicus brief in support of the appellee in the McCutcheon et al. v.
 FEC Supreme Court case.

 Sirius XM Radio show

-On April 22, 2014, Sirius XM announced the launch of OurTime with Matthew Segal, a six-week series produced by and for Millennial listeners on P.O.T.U.S., the Sirius channel dedicated to the Politics of the United States.
+On April 22, 2014, SiriusXM announced the launch of OurTime with Matthew Segal, a six-week series produced by and for Millennial listeners on P.O.T.U.S., the Sirius channel dedicated to the Politics of the United States.